su-ntu-ctp/5m-data-2.5-data-warehouse/lesson.md

 The `dim_store` model is defined in `dim_store.sql`.
 It selects from the `store_snapshot` table.
 The `dim_item` model is defined in `dim_item.sql`.
 Currently it selects from the source table directly.

+Before we start running dbt command, make sure that:
+- You have open a terminal.
+- Navigate to the `liquor_sales` folder by running `cd liquor_sales`
+- Make you are in the `elt` environment by running `conda activate elt`
+- Make sure the Bigquery connection is successful by running `dbt debug`

 Since this dbt project have snapshots, we need to run the following command first:

 ```bash